 - Cornstarch – A little bit makes baked goods soft and tender.

-- Baking powder and baking soda – These help our cake rise.
+- Baking powder and baking soda – These are leaveners.
+They help our cake rise.

-- Cinnamon and pumpkin pie spice – fills our pumpkin snack cake with warm spice flavor.
+- Cinnamon and pumpkin pie spice – They fill our pumpkin snack cake with warm spice flavor.

-- Pumpkin – 100% pure pumpkin purée in the can.
+- Pumpkin – 100% pure pumpkin purée in the can, not pie filling.

 - Vanilla – Pure vanilla extract, gives an unmistakable flavor.